akalend/ngx_http_stat_module/README.md

 # Server configuration file

-The server configuration file have structure of ini-files.
+The server configuration file have structure of ini-files: https://github.com/akalend/ngx_http_stat_module/blob/master/server/conf.ini.
 The two main section: "daemon" and "format".
 The "daemon" section describe daemon parameters as listening address, is demon enabled, username, pid filename and etc.

 	; This is an INI file